 Dominion Adventures its most prominent addition are the Traveler cards.
 Traveler cards upgrade to a stronger form every time they are played.
 For example, after playing the Page it turns into a Treasure Hunter.
 After subsequent plays it turns to a warrior, a hero and eventually a Champion.
 The Traveler cards are some of our favorites, but keep in mind that they are best played in longer games.

 The other big introduction of the Adventures expansion are Events.
 Each game is played with one or two events that are available at all times to all players.
 Players can trigger the events by paying for them.
 For example, you can trigger The Expedition event by paying 3 to get 2 extra cards during your following turn.

 Events are a very natural and fun addition to Dominion, which is why more events were added in the later expansions.
 In our opinion the Events added in these later expansions are more interesting, but the Adventures Events are still solid.

 Since all Dominion expansion sets are at least of good quality we want to give a shout-out to all expansions that didn’t make it in our list of the best Dominion expansions.

 The Dominion Big Box contains the base game and the Intrigue expansion.
-Intrigue is the first expansion we bought.
+These are the two only standalone Dominion games.
+The first expansion we bought is Dominion Intrigue.
 It’s a comfortable continuation of the base set that adds cards that give players a choice between different effects.
 We still often recommend Intrigue to players that like Dominion and want an expansion that isn’t too complicated or adds a lot of tokens and extra elements.
 But, if we’re being honest, Intrigue has the same weakness as the Dominion base game: it’s solid, but the later expansions are just more interesting.